If you’re looking for an investment that offers rewarding returns and zero risks, a CD just might be the option for you.

-Our top pick: CIT Bank.
-Read our CIT Bank Review.
+Our top pick: BBVA.
+Read our full BBVA Bank review.

 If you plan to utilize your account as more of an investing tool than a savings strategy, consider Lending Club, where investors see average returns between 5 and 6%.
 Those returns are higher than comparable CDs.

 Lending Club loans aren’t FDIC insured, and you could lose money if the recipients of your loan default.
 To avoid that risk, invest small portions of your money across several loans.
 Read my Lending Club Review.

 Like Lending Club, Fundrise allows you to invest your money into projects that interest you, namely real estate ventures.